grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "By all means then."

 Captain Percy sat in one of the leather chairs and accepted a ceramic cup with mud-colored contents with one hand.
 With the other hand she took a metal clipboard with chipping black paint and oil-stained pages that Trinity was holding out to her.
 She scanned it while taking her first sip of coffee.

 It was the best coffee Percy had had in months.

 Trinity lowered herself groaning into the chair opposite Percy.

-"So you want us to ship magnetic mines?"
+"So you want us to transport magnetic mines?"
 Percy asked.

-"Please," said Trinity, "this shipping of mines is extremely restricted and mostly illegal.
+"Please," said Trinity, "the shipping of mines is extremely restricted and mostly illegal.
 These are magnetically-activated industrial explosives."

 "...For which the primary use would be mines, and thus still illegal to ship."

-"The units are absolutely agnostic about how they are used.
-Doesn't have to be a mine: could be a torpedo, missile, suicide-bomber, sling-shot, whatever.
-The oceans teem with rusting hulks of ferrous metal, grinding their way back and forth, and under, the surface of the sea, leaving their foul trails of oil, carbon, and noise.
+"The units are absolutely agnostic in their uses.
+They don't have to be a mine: could be a torpedo, missile, suicide-bomber, sling-shot, whatever.
+The oceans teem with rusting hulks of ferrous metal, grinding their way back and forth --- and under, of course --- the surface of the sea, leaving their foul trails of oil, carbon, and noise.
 There is quite a bit of demand for units that can help clean up the mess."

 "Is that why you need us?
 You can't get an Authority seal to ship these because they are going to a group that's trying to 'clean' up the oceans?"

 "You know as well as I do that the seal of one Authority just aggravates the aggression of another, regardless of where, or whom, they are going to."
 She sighed.
-"Unfortunately these days conventional shipping ends up being an unwinnable game of tic-tac-toe with a high chance that no matter how well stamped, sealed, and authorized a shipment like this might be, it will simply never arrive at its destination due to, shall we say, interference from another protagonist.
+"Unfortunately these days conventional shipping ends up being an unwinnable game of tic-tac-toe with a high chance that no matter how well stamped, sealed, and authorized a shipment like this might be, it will simply never arrive at its destination due to interference from another antagonist.
 The most reliable way is to use a specialty shipping services unit like yours, with your professional expertise at clandestine maneuvering and your discreet interests.
 It's simply a matter of reliability, you know.
 Nothing more."

 "Certainly if we were any less reliable, I wouldn't be standing here talking to you right now."

 "There's also the matter of speed.
 I really need to get these units out of this depot in the next couple of days.
 I'd rather not say why, so do not ask.
-But I do believe it will benefit us both if you do as I suggested earlier and make the repairs to your boat as quickly as possible and move on with this cargo."
+But I believe it will benefit us both if you do as I suggested earlier and make the repairs to your boat as quickly as possible and move on with this cargo."

 "Well, that brings us to the price.
 To make the repairs a priority is not going to be cheap, especially from what I hear about the workers available on the dock."